passagemath/passagemath/pkgs/sagemath-rankwidth/README.rst

 ========================================================================
- passagemath: Graph rankwidth with the edge addition rankwidth suite
+ passagemath: Rankwidth and rank decompositions of graphs with rw
 ========================================================================

 About SageMath